silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Coda/connect-a-coda-app-integration.md

      * **Collaborator:** This role enables only logging in to the account.

   10. Click the **Match user** button.
 The dialog box closes, a success message box is displayed, and the user is moved to the **Onboarded** **users** tab.

 The Coda account and app cards are displayed in the **All accounts** and **Apps** views, respectively, of each matched user.
-To connect their user account to Cerby, matched users must follow the instructions in the 3\.
-Connect your Coda account to Cerby step.
+To connect their user account to Cerby, matched users must follow the instructions in the [3.
+Connect your Coda account to Cerby](connect-a-coda-app-integration.md#id-3.-connect-your-coda-account-to-cerby) step.

 #### Remove unmatched users